mxeng/mcp-docs/labs/Lab-2.md

 **TASK 2**

-Task two is to light up a series of eight led's based on the temperature of a thermister.
+Task two is to light up a series of eight led's based on the ammount of light being recieved by a photoresistor.

 ### Before the lab